Fintan Halpenny

 In the last post we left off having gone through the basics of

-Dhall and defining an Either
+Dhall and defining an Either type.

-For this post the aim of the game is to look into defining Functor
+For this post the aim of the game is to look into defining Functors in Dhall and then seeing how Yoneda

-s and why it helps us in Dhall.
+relates to Functors and why it helps us in Dhall.
 Without further ado, let's

-get stuck in with Functor
+get stuck in with Functor!

-To begin, let's deconstruct what we know about Functor
+To begin, let's deconstruct what we know about Functor (in most programming languages)

 and build up the definition from there.
 The first thing we know about Functor

-is that it abstacts over some f
+is that it abstacts over some f that has a kind Type β Type.

-is that it defines a higher-order function called map
+The other thing we know about Functor is that it defines a higher-order function called map.

-and gives us back a function f a β f b
+This higher order function takes an (a β b) and gives us back a function f a β f b.

-To define this in Dhall we define it is a record type with a field called map
+To define this in Dhall we define it is a record type with a field called map.

 So let's see what that looks like: